dhis2/design-system/principles/layout.md

 ![example of an application with a sidebar](../images/layout-sidebar.png)

 The example above uses a left-aligned sidebar to provide navigation for the different sections of the application.
 Each section has it's own content.
 The user can clearly understand where they are in the application.
-The titles of each section in the sidebar navigation help the user understand what tasks can be acheived there.
+The titles of each section in the sidebar navigation help the user understand what tasks can be achieved there.

 Sidebar navigation can display multiple sub-levels of navigation to help the user navigate complex structures.
 Make sure the titles of each sections are easy to understand.
 A user should not have to click inside a section to find out what it does.